mgcrea/cordova-secureudid/README.md

-# Cordova Plugin Seed #
+# Cordova SecureDeviceIdentifier Seed #
 by [Olivier Louvignes](http://olouv.com)

 ## DESCRIPTION ##

-* This is a generic seed to build a post 2.1.0 Cordova ARC plugin.
+* This plugin provides a simple way to retreive a secureUDID to replace Apple deprecated UDID.
+This plugin is built for Cordova >= v2.1.0 with ARC.

+* It relies on [SecureUDID](https://github.com/crashlytics/secureudid) to work (MIT license, included in ./libs).

 ## PLUGIN SETUP FOR IOS ##